imjoy-team/ImJoy/docs/api.md

 When this function is called, a confirmation dialog will be displayed to obtain the user's permission.
 This means a JavaScript plugin cannot access the user's file system without notifying the user.

+If a directory is selected, it can be used to access all the files or subfolders contained in the folder.
+While this can be used to serve the entire folder, please *BE CAREFUL** when using this feature -- if the root folder or disk is selected, the entire file system will be exposed through the url.
+If you are running the plugin engine on a public server,  anyone knows the url will be able to access your files.

 The optional argument `header` describes how the url will be served.
 If no header is specified, the url is specified to be rendered in the browser, and the `Content-Type` will be guessed from the file name by Python library